Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier, late on December 3, the South Korean President declared martial law, accusing the opposition of "anti-state activities and plotting rebellion".

-Speaking on national television, the South Korean president said the decision was made to "protect constitutional order."
+In a nationally televised address, the South Korean president said the decision was made to "protect constitutional order."
 Following the announcement, the South Korean Defense Ministry said that Minister Kim Yong Hyun had ordered a meeting of key commanders and asked for increased vigilance.

 Mr. Kim Yong Hyun also ordered the South Korean military to maintain a state of emergency protection.

-Responding to the declaration of martial law, opposition Democratic Party leader Lee Jae Myung said it was “unconstitutional.”
+Responding to the declaration of martial law, opposition Democratic Party leader Lee Jae Myung said it was “unconstitutional”.

 Source: https://congthuong.vn/theo-yonhap-hang-loat-quan-chuc-han-quoc-tu-chuc-sau-thiet-quan-luat-362391.html